CodingTrain/website-archive/_CodingChallenges/106-xor-tfjs.md

     video_id: "XO77Fib9tSI"
 ---

-In this coding challenge, I visualize solving XOR once again, this time with the TensorFlow.js library.
+In this coding challenge, I visualize the outputs of a neural network solving XOR using TensorFlow.js.